Planning Your Dream Elopement on the Oregon Coast

 👥 Ceremony Requirements

 Officiant: An authorized officiant must perform the ceremony.
-This can be a judge, county clerk, or an ordained minister.
-Friends or family members can become ordained to officiate
+This could be a judge, county clerk, or an ordained minister.
+Friends or family can become ordained to officiate.

 Witnesses: Two witnesses aged 18 or older must be present at the ceremony to sign the marriage license.

 Filing the License: After the ceremony, the officiant and witnesses must sign the marriage license.
-The completed license must be returned to the county clerk's office where it was issued, typically within 5 to 10 days, depending on the county.
+This completed license must return to the county clerk's office where it was issued, typically within 5 to 10 days, depending on the county.

-Certified Copies: If you need certified copies of your marriage license for name changes or legal purposes, request them from the county clerk's office.
+Certified Copies: If you require certified copies of your marriage license for name changes or legal documents, request them from the county clerk's office.
 Fees for certified copies vary by county.

-By understanding and following these requirements, you can ensure your Oregon Coast elopement is both memorable and legally binding.
-Always check with the specific county clerk's office for the most up-to-date information and any additional requirements they may have.
+By following these guidelines and requirements, you can ensure your Oregon Coast elopement is both memorable and legally binding.
+Always check with the specific county clerk's office for the latest information and any additional requirements they may have.

 🗺️ Oregon Coast Counties & Cities for Your Marriage License (North to South)

-The Oregon Coast spans several counties, each encompassing charming towns and cities:
+The Oregon Coast spans several counties, each with charming towns and cities.
+Below are the details:

 Clatsop County